iterorganization/IMAS-MATLAB/doc/doc_common/identifiers.rst

 Identifiers
 ===========

-The "identifier" structure is used to provide an enumerated list of options for defining, for example:
+The "identifier" structure is used to provide an enumerated list of options.

-- A particular coordinate system, such as Cartesian, cylindrical, or spherical.
-- A particle, which may be either an electron, an ion, a neutral atom, a molecule, a neutron, or a photon.
-- Plasma heating may come from neutral beam injection, electron cyclotron heating, ion cyclotron heating, lower hybrid heating, alpha particles.

-Identifiers are a list of possible valid labels.
-Each label has three
-representations:

-1. An index (integer)
-2. A name (short string)
-3. A description (long string).
+For a complete reference of all available identifiers, see the `IMAS Data Dictionary Identifiers <https://imas-data-dictionary.readthedocs.io/en/latest/identifiers.html>`__ documentation.

 .. csv-table:: Identifier examples (from part of the ``core_sources/source`` identifier)
     :header-rows: 1